kausalflow/colorteller/content/submit.md

 draft: false
 ---

-There are two ways to submit a new tool.
+{{< message >}}

 **All submitted content will be licensed** under [the **CC BY-SA** license](https://creativecommons.org/licenses/by-sa/4.0/).
 Under this license, everyone, including you, can access and use the content on this website freely. **Please don't submit anything if you don't agree with this license.**

-On how to use the content, please refer to [the About page](/about/).
+On how to use the open content, please refer to [the About page](/about/).

+{{< /message >}}

+There are two ways to submit a new color palette.

 ## Using Our Form

 We have created a form for you to submit new tools.
 We will regularly collect the results and integrate them into our website.
-Click the button below to submit a tool.
-All submissions are listed on [this trello board](https://trello.com/b/SwVhZkOp/tools-submissions).

-{{< typeform-button >}}
+{{< netlify-form >}}

-We pull data from this form automatically and create a [Pull Request on GitHub](https://github.com/kausalflow/tools/pulls).
+We pull data from this form automatically and create a [Pull Request on GitHub](https://github.com/kausalflow/colorteller/pulls).
 Not every tool will be merged.
 The unmerged tools will be shown in the list of [PRs](https://github.com/kausalflow/tools/pulls).

 ## OR Create a Pull Request on GitHub